 - 13.1.
 The programming projects (homework) are a significant portion of this class (40% of the final grade).
 The programming projects are the most common place for students to struggle in this class.
 Several things about this class' programming projects may be new to you. - 13.1.1.
 You may not have used Visual Studio before. - 13.1.2.
 Intel x86 Assembler code will be new. - 13.1.2.1.
 Programming at the assembler level is very different from using higher level languages. - 13.1.3.
 Stepping through the assembler code in the debugger will be new. - 13.2.
-All programming projects must be submitted by 11:59pm on the due date to Canvas. - 13.3.
+All programming projects must be submitted by 11:59pm Pacific on the due date to Canvas. - 13.3.
 Late Projects have exactly two (2) days from the due date, no more, to be submitted.
 Since programming assignments are normally due on a Sunday, 2 days late makes that Tuesday.
 Late work is penalized 15% per day.
 Any programming project submitted more than 2 days after the due date will automatically receive a grade of zero (0).
 Don't make the mistake of submitting your assignment late just trying and get the last few points by making it perfect.
 Perfection is the enemy of done.
 You want to be done. - 13.4.
-You have the right to make use of two grace days for submission of programming projects, used in increments of one day.
-The grace days allow you to have an un-penalized late assignment by up to two days or 2 assignments up to 1 day each. - 13.4.1.
-The use of grace days does not extend the last day on which you can submit an assignment to be graded, it is still a maximum of 2 days past the assignment due date. - 13.4.2.
-Grace days don't change the assignment due date, they only change deductions for late.
-If you use 2 grace days and submit the assignment 3 days late, you've used your grace days and received a 0 on the assignment. - 13.4.3.
-Grace days must be invoked prior to the submission deadline, and must be invoked via the following process.
-Failure to follow this procedure renders the grace day invalid, though used. - 13.4.3.1.
-Before the due date, in Canvas, go to "Grades". - 13.4.3.2.
-Select the assignment (e.g. Program 1). - 13.4.3.3.
-On the right side of the screen, in the "Add a Comment" box enter "X Grace Days" where X is the number of grace days you will use for that assignment. - 13.4.4.
-I encourage you to not use up your grace days early in the term.
-Programming assignments get harder as the as the term progresses.
-You'd hate to waste grace
+You have the right to make use of two grace days for submission of programming projects other than the last program, used in increments of one day.
+The grace days allow you to have an un-penalized late assignment by up to two days or 2 assignments up to 1 day each.
+Grace days may not be used on the final program